David Wolkowsky: Career

 Wolkowsky returned to Philadelphia to restore buildings in the inner city.
 Under the name David Williams, to avoid anti-Semitism, he began the rejuvenation of Society Hill and Rittenhouse Square; his projects received accolades from Town & Country magazine in 1955.

 Wolkowsky returned to Key West in late 1962, after the death of his father, Isaac Wolkowsky, to deal with the properties that he inherited from his father.
 Unable to retire, he rescued a condemned bar on family land on Greene Street, which was the original home of "Sloppy Joe's" of Ernest Hemingway fame.
 From there, he developed property on lower Duval and Front Streets including "Pirate's Alley" and the "Original Cigar Factory".
 In 1963, Wolkowsky acquired the old Cuban Ferry Dock, choice waterfront property near Mallory Square, for $106,000.

 Wolkowsky lifted the 1890 Porter Steamship office off of its foundation and moved it 300 ft out, setting it on pilings in 40 ft of water.
 He transformed the Steamship office into "Tony's Fish Market", a restaurant and cocktail lounge where guests could watch shrimp boats in the channel on their way into port.

 Pier House

 In 1967, Wolkowsky hired architect Yiannis B. Antonidis to help design a motel around the restaurant, with 50 unique rooms, to which 50 more rooms that faced the ocean were quickly added.
 The completed structure was named "Pier House Resort Motel".
-Both Jimmy Buffett and Bob Marley started their careers in the hotel's "Chart Room Bar"; Wolkowsky was the first to hire Buffett in Key West.

 The Pier House became a destination for celebrities and media types, mostly because of Wolkowsky's unique personality and laissez-faire attitude, as well as his acute public relations; he invited celebrities as well as photographers to get press coverage.

 In the late 1970s, Mr. Wolkowsky sold the hotel for $4.6 million.